 I’m off to Montreal this weekend for the Canada East SCBWI Conference, and I’m looking forward to learning, networking, having adult conversation (nothing dirty, just getting to talk to grown-ups), and hopefully sleeping through a whole night.
 I’ll check in next week and let you know if my critique-choosing method paid off.

 When I started querying my (now trunked) first novel, I didn’t even know what a query letter was.
-My first query letters were basically lame cover letters that said “here’s my novel, hope you like it.”
+My first query letters were basically pathetic cover letters that said “here’s my novel, hope you like it.”
 Needless to say, I got a lot of form rejections and non-responses.
 It took me an astonishingly long time to think of asking Google to help me.

 So, I thought I would use today’s post to offer some querying tips and advice I learned in the past four years of querying.
 And, in the spirit of paying it forward, I’m going to offer a query critique to one lucky reader.
 (More details on that at the end of this post.)